OceannTwT/SPA/README.md

 ## Acknowledgement

 - We express our gratitude for the valuable contributions made by all co-authors and the dedicated efforts of the Siri-China teams involved in this project.

+## 🛠️Update logs

+[24/08/20] 🔥 We are happy to announce that SPA has been accepted to PRICAI 2024 main conference(oral)!

 ## Citation